 According to a 2016 AARP* study, baby boomers travel to enjoy more smiling and laughing, time with friends and family, to learn something new, to reflect, read, sleep, dream, exercise, and eat healthfully.
 Can you do those things with a travel buddy?
 Perhaps not all of them, but certainly most of those will be greatly enhanced with a travel buddy.

 I remember arriving for my first day at university and walking into my dorm room.
 No one was there at the time, but it was obvious that my roommate had been and gone, and had left her belongings neatly arranged in our new home.
 She was a complete stranger.
 Her habits and needs were a mystery to me.
 But over the next few weeks, we set ground rules that enabled us, even though we were very different young women, to live together harmoniously for the rest of the year.
 Today we have many more tools to use to discuss and set ground rules for our travel needs in advance.
-It’ll save potential disagreements and headaches and ensure a more pleasant journey together.
+It saves potential disagreements and headaches and ensures a more pleasant journey together.

 - Does your travel buddy like shopping?
 Do you prefer museums?
 Arrange some tours individually.

 - Do you skip breakfast?
 Does your travel buddy eat a hearty breakfast?
 You don’t need to eat three meals together every day.